 The challenge of trust

 Trust is changing.
 As users and consumers look towards their peers for reviews, problems emerge.
-Brand and content strategy consultant Margot Bloomstein, author of the upcoming book Trustworthy, warns that false reviews and filter bubble awareness have sullied the recommendations we see online.
+Brand and content strategy consultant Margot Bloomstein, author of the book Trustworthy: How the Smartest Brands Beat Cynicism and Bridge the Trust Gap, warns that false reviews and filter bubble awareness have sullied the recommendations we see online.

 “Why don’t we all see the same reviews?” she asks.
 “Why should the choices of friends influence the ads and news we see?
 Isn’t it safer to just turn inward and go on gut instinct?
 That skepticism and cynicism can bog down brands trying to engage consumers.
 Why should they bother with your blog or even open marketing emails if you’re just pushing the latest and greatest?”